 Hematuria can be considered in two main forms:

-Frank hematuria is considered >1 mL of blood in the urine.
-Red-colored urine (more red than brown) or clots in the urine is suggestive of a lower urinary tract source.
+- red-colored urine (more red than brown) or clots in the urine is suggestive of a lower urinary tract source

-Microscopic hematuria may be either symptomatic or asymptomatic and is defined as ≥3 red blood cells per high-powered field (HPF) on 2 out of 3 urinalysis specimens 2.
+- microscopic hematuria: be either symptomatic or asymptomatic and is defined as ≥3 red blood cells per high-powered field (HPF) on 2 out of 3 urinalysis specimens 2

 Treatment and prognosis